77 Wimpole Street brings another first for RB&HH: the ability to offer cutting-edge PET-CT imaging.

-PET is based on the detection of 2 identical ‘coincident’ photons emitted after injection of a specifically selected radiopharmaceutical which concentrates in the area of interest within the body.
+PET is based on the detection of two identical ‘coincident’ photons emitted after injection of a specifically selected radiopharmaceutical which concentrates in the area of interest within the body.

 Coincidence detection of photons creates distinct advantages for PET, including the ability to provide attenuation-corrected images in order to more accurately display information, thereby greatly increasing specificity.
 Coincidence detection also makes for high count sensitivity which increases reporter confidence.

-82Rb is a PET tracer with very short halflife of 75 seconds which allows the full procedure to be completed in less than an hour (an imaging time of about 30 min), as opposed to 4+ hours for routine SPECT imaging.
+82Rb is a PET tracer with a very short half-life of 75 seconds which allows the full procedure to be completed in less than an hour (an imaging time of about 30 min), as opposed to over 4 hours for routine SPECT imaging.
 This also contributes to a significant reduction in the radiation burden to patients, cutting the dose by up to a quarter.

 Due to the diagnostic capability of the multislice CT scanner, patients can have a calcium score and high definition coronary angiography scan in the same appointment thereby offering increased diagnostic certainty with greatly improved sensitivity and specificity.